 Grand Canyon National Park (Arizona)

 The Grand Canyon is massive with many sides and overlooks.
 Experienced outdoorsmen can hike it from rim to rim, but this is reserved only for the extreme athletes.
 If you just want to visit for the day, the South Rim is the most popular with tourists.
 It’s more accessible and has twelve different viewpoints and a number of trails.
 Make sure you take into account the sweltering Arizona sun (it gets well over 100 degrees in the summer months) so dress accordingly and bring plenty of water.

-Pro Tip: Don’t miss nearby Horseshoe Bend and Antelope Canyon, two other nearby Instagram spots.
-If you can get a permit, Havasu Falls and the Wave are two other must-see natural attractions, but you must apply for lottery permits months in advance.
+Pro Tip: Don’t miss nearby Horseshoe Bend and Antelope Canyon, two other nearby Arizona Instagram spots.
+If you can snag a permit, Havasu Falls and the Wave are two other must-see natural attractions, but you must apply for the lottery months in advance.